adebola-io/pebble/design/docs/statements.md

     }
 ```

-1. _Outer variables cannot be accessed from within a function_.
-A variable that is defined outside of a function cannot be used from within the its scopes.
-Therefore, the following code sample will fail to compile. **However**, outer constants can be referenced, because they are immutable and the function cannot change their values.
+2. **Outer variables cannot be accessed from within a function.** A variable that is defined outside of a function cannot be used from within the its scopes.
+Therefore, the following code sample will fail to compile. _However_, outer constants can be referenced, because they are immutable and the function cannot change their values.

 ```pebble
 @let name = "Sefunmi";